 I first tried owncloud years ago, back when it was still a bit unstable and upgrading was difficult and complex,

 For anyone interested, this static website was generated via Jekyll, using a HTML5 UP template, which I turned into a jekyll theme.
-The code for this website is in a git repo, as all code should always be, in this case it’s stored on bitbucket, since they offer free private storage (though github is now offering that too apparently).
-This theme is my only public repo on bitbucket.
+The code for this website is in a git repo, as all code should always be, in this case it’s stored on github, since they offer free private storage, and that is where my public code is already.
+This theme is one of my public repos on github.

 It was interesting to design, I probably over-engineered it just a tiny bit, the final list of entities stands as such: Users, Tokens, Alerts, Locations, Counties, and States.
 As part of integrating this within the existing infrastructure, I was given our common list of counties and states to work with.
 Since we needed to allow users to subscribe and unsubscribe without having to create logins, authentication is achieved via unique tokens, each one belonging to a particular user, with a specific purpose.

 For years, I’ve used LastPass, my decided to take a peek at options which enable me more control over my data, without having to give up functionality.

 I had a very stark realization one day about my Google usage, google knows more about me then I do.